Ordnance Survey maps – 1852 to 1998

 Inscriptions marking distance from the sea are to be found at various places along the receding coastline of the East Riding of Yorkshire.
-They may be specifically installed, as above, or set into properties when built (for an example from Holmpton, see cliffs page, pictures 49 and 50).
+Sometimes, a stone may be set into a property when built (example).

 Full depiction of the cliff line position became possible at the middle of the nineteeth century with the Ordnance Survey.
 One more century was to pass before the introduction of a systematic measurement of cliff recession using posts, then a further half century until technology improved and comprehensive monitoring started, with readings taken along notional lines called profiles.

-This page considers in turn the three ‘eras’ of East Yorkshire coastal erosion measurement.
+This page considers the three ‘eras’ of East Yorkshire coastal erosion measurement, and three individual historical surveys.

 Coastal positions are represented according to what was observed at a particular stage of a survey.
 Sometimes the cliff is shown in a style suggesting that this should not be regarded as a certain feature.

 The earliest relevant sheets are catalogued in the National Library of Scotland old maps collection as follows (click sheet number to open).

 East Riding of Yorkshire Council publishes data prepared from OS maps.
 Sample locations are the same as for the current profile plan so that continuity of measurement may be maintained.